Lab news

 Roberto Cofresí - Top-Down Inhibitory Control Over Bottom-Up Behavioral Approach Impulses Triggered by Alcohol

 This talk was presented at the APA Division 06 - Society for Behavioral Neuroscience and Comparative Psychology.
-I was honored to co-organize the symposium, Top-Down and Bottom-Up Impacts of Alcohol on the Developing Brain, with Kate Nooner from the University of North Carolina Wilmington.

 June 27 2023